 What is the Portugal D7 Visa?

 The Portugal D7 Visa is a residency visa for non-EU citizens who earn passive income, such as pensions, investments, or rental income.
-Applicants must show a minimum monthly income of €870, prove accommodation in Portugal, and stay in the country for at least 183 days per year.
+Applicants must show a minimum monthly income of €920, prove accommodation in Portugal, and stay in the country for at least 183 days per year.
+It also allows you to access healthcare, social security benefits (which is different from US social security) and education.

 Can you work on a Portugal Passive Income Visa?

 You cannot actively work in Portugal on the Portugal D7 Visa.
 The visa is intended for individuals with stable passive income like pensions, dividends, or rental earnings.
-However, remote or freelance work for non-Portuguese clients is generally allowed if it does not rely on the local job market.
+However, remote work or freelance work for non-Portuguese clients is generally allowed if it does not rely on the local job market.

 What are the Portugal Passive Income D7 visa requirements?

-The minimum passive income requirements state that you must have a consistent monthly income of at least €870 from a passive income source such as a pension, intellectual property rights, capital gains, real estate income, or financial investments.
+The minimum passive income requirements state that you must have a consistent monthly income of at least €920 from a passive income source such as a pension, intellectual property rights, capital gains, real estate income, or financial investments.
 The Portuguese government set this minimum passive income threshold based on the national minimum wage.

 How much money do you need for the D7 Visa in Portugal?

-Applicants must show a minimum monthly income of €870.
+Applicants must show a minimum monthly income of €920.

 What are the Portugal D7 Visa minimum stay requirements?